CKA Certification Study Guide: A Complete Resource For CKA Aspirants

 This section is mostly conceptual, for any self-healing application you should use deployments or stateful sets so that whenever pods go down, Kubernetes recreates them instantly.

-Deployments also give you the option to keep a track of all the changes you make.
+Deployments also give you the option to keep track of all the changes you make.
 You can also roll back to a previous state very easily.

 kubectl set image deployment <name of deployment> <name of container>=<new image name> // update image